charukeerthi/Heart-Disease/README.md

 # Introduction

 Heart Disease Prediction is a Machine learning project.
 It is a model created by testing and training of previous datasets of patients to predict the heart disease for a given input.
-It is used to train, test and predict the heart disease using Jupyter Notebook software.
+It is used to train, test and predict the heart disease by the `Logistic Regression` using Jupyter Notebook software.

 # Problem Description